What a Decade of ML Infrastructure Taught Me About LLMs

 Serving Latency

 In traditional ML, latency was usually profileable.
 For a given model and input size, you could reason about throughput, queue depth, and resource saturation with reasonable confidence.
-At Buzz Indexes, designing autoscaling ECS clusters for GPU-intensive ML tasks meant developing precise instincts about when to scale out versus when to buffer.
-That reasoning still holds.
+Designing autoscaling clusters for GPU-intensive ML tasks meant developing precise instincts about when to scale out versus when to buffer.
+For a fixed-output classifier or embedding model, the latency distribution across requests was tight enough that p50 and p99 told a coherent story.
+You could set SLAs with confidence and hold them.

 Pipeline Reproducibility